The Center for Science and Society

 The Center for Science and Society at Columbia University is the interdisciplinary home of the Presidential Scholars in Society and Neuroscience program.

-The Center currently supports six Research Clusters and organizes a variety of cross-disciplinary conferences, workshops and public events throughout the year.
+The Center currently supports seven Research Clusters and organizes a variety of cross-disciplinary conferences, workshops and public events throughout the year.
 The Center also provides funding for student seed grants in science and society as well as interdisciplinary course development grants to faculty from across the University.